UCSCRocketry/blaze-electrical/documentation/electrical.md

 2. Power Management Board
 4. Sense Board
 3. IO Board
-4. Radio Board
+4. GPS Board
-5. GPS Board
+5. Radio Board

+## Meeting Topics
+1. To can or not to can?
+2. interconnects and mechanical connections in flight
+3. redundancy